snu-mllab/preemptive-robustification/README.md

 # Preemptive Image Robustification for Protecting Users against Man-in-the-Middle Adversarial Attacks

-This is the code for the paper "Preemptive Image Robustification for Protecting Users against Man-in-the-Middle Adversarial Attacks" submitted to AAAI 2022.
+This is the code for reproducing the results of the paper "Preemptive Image Robustification for Protecting Users against Man-in-the-Middle Adversarial Attacks" accepted at AAAI 2022.

 ## Requirements